 The GET request to fetch the solution costs 0.3 credits per request.
 This might be an incentive to reduce heavy polling.
-If it is possible, please use synchronous POST requests where you do not need to retrieve solutions.
+You can avoid this and use the recommended synchronous POST endpoint instead.

 The costs of one Matrix API request are calculated as follows: If either the number of

 origins * #destinations / 2 credits.

 MAX_OF(origins, destinations) * 10.
 However, each request costs at least 1 credit is charged.

 For example, if you have 2 origins and 10 destinations,

 2 x 10 / 2 = 10 credits will be charged.
 If you have 30 origins and 40 destinations, the second formula is cheaper and so the credits are calculated as